andregugelmin/SushiJump/README.md

 # SushiJump
- A 2D mobile game for android
+ Is a 2D mobile game for android made in Unity